British Summertime Fact Sheet - 2016

 The Road Safety Problem

-During the working week, casualty rates peak at 8am and 5pm for adults and 8am and 3.30pm for children, with the afternoon peak being higher for both.
+During the working week, casualty rates peak at 8am and 10 am and 3pm and 7pm, with the afternoon peak being higher for both.
 Road casualty rates increase with the arrival of darker evenings and worsening weather conditions.
 Every autumn when the clocks go back and sunset occurs earlier in the day, road casualties rise.
 The effects are worse for the most vulnerable road users like children, the elderly, cyclists and motorcyclists.

-In 2012, pedestrian deaths rose from 32 in September, to 40 in October, 38 in November and 61 in December.
-The overall casualty rate increased from 664 per billion vehicle miles in September to 692 per billion vehicle miles in November 1
+In 2015, pedestrian deaths rose from 27 in September to 42 in October, 45 in November and 58 in December.
+The casualty rate for all road users increased from 573 per billion vehicle miles in October to 619 per billion vehicle miles in November, before falling back slightly to 614 in December.1

 The relative peaks are explained by several factors: